bitburner-official/bitburner-src/doc/source/netscript/netscriptmisc.rst

 Netscript Ports
 ---------------
-Netscript Ports are endpoints that can be used to communicate between scripts.
+Netscript Ports are endpoints that can be used to communicate between scripts and across servers.
 A port is implemented as a sort of serialized queue, where you can only write and read one element at a time from the port.
 When you read data from a port, the element that is read is removed from the port.